SmarDex-Ecosystem/usdn-contracts/README.md

 script/deployMainnet.sh --help
 ```

-All information about the script can be found `script/` folder's README.
+All information about the script can be found in the `script/` folder's README.

 ### Docker Anvil Fork